 Bamboo is an amazing resource with tremendous promise.
 But in order for it to remain competitive in the global marketplace, we need to continue supporting bamboo research.
 Sure, bamboo has been around for a zillion years.
 (OK, maybe only 40,000 or so.)
 But in this quickly changing world, new products, new problems and new solutions seem to appear almost daily.

-In last few decades, bamboo has demonstrated some enormous potential to be of a part of the solution to problems like global warming, deforestation and rural poverty in parts of the developing world.
+In the last few decades, bamboo has demonstrated some enormous potential to be a part of the solution to problems like global warming, deforestation and rural poverty in parts of the developing world.
 Here at the Bambu Batu blog, we’ve already written many articles about the benefits of bamboo and how planting bamboo can improve the ecology.

 We know about dozens and dozens of uses for bamboo, and countless advantages for using bamboo as an alternative to precious hardwoods and toxic plastics.
 With ongoing research into the area of bamboo cultivation and production, it’s safe to assume that we can find even more applications.
 More importantly, we can develop still better methods and strategies for growing and processing this miraculous grass.